wellpeyt/BIOL3070-Wells/Warm-up-mosquitoes-wells.md

 This analysis highlights the importance that a few common bird species have in maintaining West Nile virus transmission within in Salt Lake City.
-House finches and American robins appear to be consistent amplifying host, confirming that local ecology strongly shapes disease characteristics.
-Continued monitoring of mosquito feeding patterns can help target key areas where virus amplification is most likely to occur.
+House finches, House Sparrows, and American robins appear to be consistent amplifying host, confirming that local ecology strongly shapes disease characteristics.
+Continued monitoring of mosquito feeding patterns can help target key areas where virus amplification is most likely to occur and affect the greater ecosystem.

 # REFERENCES